 As part of our overall expansion strategy, from time to time, we investigate potential intellectual property acquisition opportunities to expand our product portfolio.
 While our initial focus is on the development of PRP as the lead product candidate, potential product candidates may also be considered for future preclinical and clinical development.
 These potential opportunities have arisen from other research and development organizations, which either own existing intellectual property or are currently developing new intellectual property, which may be of interest to us.
 These opportunities are possible new cancer treatments that are potentially less toxic than existing treatment approaches and are able to fill an existing gap in the treatment process, such as a systemic de-bulking method which could reduce the size and threat of metastases to a more manageable level for late stage cancer patients.
-We believe these potential treatment approaches have been made at this stage and it is unknown whether we will engage in this discussion in the near future.
+We believe these potential treatment approaches will be complementary to existing treatment regimens and our existing product candidate, PRP.
+No formal approaches have been made at this stage and it is unknown whether we will engage in this discussion in the near future.
 However, we remain hopeful that as PRP progresses further down the development pathway, future opportunities may arise to use the expertise of our management and scientific personnel for future prospective research and development projects.